sky-uk/kfp-operator/docs-gen/content/docs/reference/run-completion.md

       url: "kfp-operator-run-completion-eventsource-server.kfp-operator-system.svc:8080"
       config: |-
         kfpNamespace: kubeflow-pipelines
+#VAI: config: ""
 ```

+The configuration will depend on the chosen provider:
-The configuration currently has a single field `kfpNamespace` which defines what namespace to watch pipeline workflows in.
+The configuration for KFP has a single field `kfpNamespace` which defines what namespace to watch pipeline workflows in.
+The configuration for Vertex AI is the empty string.

 The events have the following format: